-- If your property is unoccupied and unfurnished you may be able to get a 100% discount for 1 month and 25% discount for the second month.
+- if your property is unoccupied and unfurnished you may be able to get a 100% discount for one month and 25% discount for the second month.
 The full charge will then be payable.

-- Unoccupied and substantially unfurnished dwellings where major repair work is required to make it habitable, or structural alterations are being undertaken, are subject to a 100% discount for a maximum period of 6 months.
+- unoccupied and unfurnished dwellings where major repair work is required to make it habitable, or structural alterations are happening can get a 100% discount for a maximum period of six months.
 Under the fit to rent scheme this can be extended to 12 months.

 If your property falls into one of the categories below, you may be exempt from all or part of the council tax.
 There are several classes of exemption, some of which only apply for a certain length of time.
 To apply for property exemptions please contact us at Cotswold District Council, Trinity Road, Cirencester, Gloucestershire, GL7 1PX, call 01285 623000 or email email@example.com.

 Classification descriptions for council tax exemption on empty properties: